c0mix/IoT-SecurityChecker/README.md

     - CVE-2017-17101: several webcams and baby monitors from Apexis company are vulnerable to Credential Injection.
 An attacker by using a crafted http request may obtain full admin access.
 This vulnerability has been discovered during this work and has been marked by CVE-2017-17101.
-5. The Engine manages all operations and exchanges of information through all modules.
+5. **The Engine** manages all operations and exchanges of information through all modules.
 The user can set up the scan and then the Engine is in charge of starting the scanning, redirect data to parser and then DBs, setting up the execution of the Exploiter and Authenticator based on the results.
-6. Utils It provides a series of functionality, for example validate input and output.
+6. **Utils** provides a series of functionality, for example validate input and output.
-7. The Parser classes handle and filters outputs from the different toolse integrated in the software and create also a human readable output.
+7. **The Parser classes** handle and filter outputs from many different tools integrated in the software and create also a human readable output.
-Result DB It stores all the information about the found services, hosts and devices.

 ## Setup & Run
 1. Install masscan, following the instruction (https://github.com/robertdavidgraham/masscan) and optionally patch it in order to add the timestamp field inside the scan output (https://hml.io/2016/01/20/masscan-logging-demystified/)